uncharted-causemos/anansi/README.md

 Anansi is the WM knowledge data ingestion pipelines.
 It provides a suite of tools for dealing with and transforming INDRA statement and DART CDRs.

 ### Prereq
-We assume the geolocation reference dataset is in place and ready to be used.
-To install the geolocation data please see TODO
+In all steps we assume the geolocation reference dataset is in place and ready to be used as it doesn't change very often and doesn't need to be updated every data load.
+To install the geolocation data please see `src/geo_loader.py`

 ### Usage scenarios
 There are three separate scenarios where we would need to ingest knowledge